Taylor Big Baby BBT 6 String Acoustic Guitar

 Many of the people who wrote customer reviews about the BBT were ones who already owned more expensive Taylors and the majority of these people were very impressed with the BBT.
 Despite its slightly smaller body it was often described as being loud.
 Many reviewers said that it had a well balanced tone from the lows to the highs.
 Music Radar wrote a glowing review summing it up by saying, "It's obvious, however, that both the Big Baby and its predecessor are not merely relatively cheap guitars, but; more accurately, quality guitars designed and built with such cunning as to not cost so much."

-There were no consistently reported negatives however 1 person who identified as a luthier said that after conversion with a Taylor repairman discovered they recommend changing string gauges when you change tuning to maintain string tension and avoid fret buzz.
+There were few consistently reported negatives however 1 person who identified as a luthier said that after conversion with a Taylor repairman discovered they recommend changing string gauges when you change tuning to maintain string tension and avoid fret buzz.
+There are some build quality concerns that were raised, from minor cosmetic issues to a loose pickguard.
+There are also a few who question its reliability, with some reports of the guitar having neck / action issues within a year of use.

 If you want a Taylor and you have less than $500 to spend then this is your choice.